How to Start Homeschooling in Wyoming

 Is unschooling legal in Wyoming?

-Wyoming’s homeschool laws are simple and allow parents to explore many different homeschool styles.
+Wyoming’s homeschool laws are fairly lenient and allow parents to explore many different homeschool styles.
 Simply provide the local school district with your curricula, and teach the required subjects.